NATIONAL MAKING LIFE BEAUTIFUL DAY

 National Making Life Beautiful Day on June 11th dedicates a celebration to those who make life beautiful.
 Whether you’re creating beauty by building relationships or helping others achieve personal success, your actions create a ripple effect, making life beautiful not just for yourself, but for those around you, too.

 Beauty comes in many forms.
 From a kind word to a gentle soul, those who lift up others and find strength in the sparest strands of hope bring beauty into this world.
 Some send messages in the form of bold art while others roll up their sleeves in times of need.
-Those beautiful people heal the wounded, ease the hearts of the weary, and empower others to be the best person they can be make life so very beautiful.
+Those beautiful people heal the wounded, ease the hearts of the weary, and empower others to be the best person they can be to make life so very beautiful.

 Do you know someone who is making life beautiful?
-Recognize them by giving them a shout out on social media.
+Recognize them by giving them a shout-out on social media.
 You can also make life beautiful by helping someone achieve a personal goal or donating time to a worthy cause.
 Help someone less fortunate or just do something nice for someone.
 Share all the ways people are making life beautiful by using #MakingLifeBeautifulDay on social media.

 NATIONAL MAKING LIFE BEAUTIFUL DAY HISTORY

 Apriori Beauty submitted National Making Life Beautiful Day in April of 2015 to recognize the people who are at the forefront of making life beautiful.
-On June 11, 2009, Apriori Beauty launched their mission to help men and women look and feel beautiful through their internal and external approach to beauty
+On June 11, 2009, Apriori Beauty launched its mission to help men and women look and feel beautiful through their internal and external approach to beauty

 The Registrar at National Day Calendar proclaimed the day to be observed on June 11th, annually.